Professional Development Workshops

 In addition to the foundation courses, Professional MBA students are required to participate in the Professional Development Program (PDP) to round out your business education.
 Prior to graduation Professional MBA candidates will need to attend a least two PDP workshops from a wide variety of workshops offered throughout the year.
 Each workshop lasts a half a day and be offered on Saturdays.
 Recent topics include: Negotiations, Global Leadership, Effective Networking, Business Etiquette, Social Media Marketing, Persuasive Presentations, and Managing with Influence.

-Students who enter the Professional MBA program as of autumn (October) 2013 will be required to participate in the course “Doing Business in World Regions” which includes a trip abroad.
-The additional international requirement will provide students with the opportunity to immerse themselves in business culture in one of four continents including Africa, Asia, Europe and Latin America and develop a global mindset and outlook.
+Students who enter the Professional MBA Program as of autumn (October) 2013 will be required to participate in the course “Doing Business in World Regions” which includes a trip abroad.
+The additional international requirement will provide students with the opportunity to immerse themselves in the business culture in Asia and develop a global mindset and outlook.
 The objective of this requirement is to expand the participant’s vision of how business operates worldwide by offering the opportunity to travel abroad for an executive level 10 day global immersion trip and improve their understanding of the significance of the visiting countries’ impact on American business, culture and the world economy firsthand, creating a global and responsible mindset.

 Good Academic Standing